hdind/Usuarios_teste/README.md

-# Aplicação web de cadastro e login de usuários em Django
+# Web application to login, register and logout users with Django

+Just a test